brian-ogilvie/hooks-article/README.md

 }
 ```

-Really similar to our first one, but look how it sets it's value: by selecting the property that matches its name inside of `formData`.
+Really similar to our first one, but look how it sets its value: by selecting the property that matches its name inside of `formData`.
 Also, this one dynamically sets its placeholder text based on the label.
 You might not want to do that last part, but it's a design decision, and it cuts down on the code we need to write when we use this component.

 So here's our entire `Form` file: